Facial Expression Articles & Analysis

 The idea of the project was to develop and verify a system using the latest technologies, which will enable objective assessment in the diagnosis and treatment of children with autism spectrum disorders.
 It was the first system in the world to use multimedia techniques and psychophysiological measurements (eye tracking, EDA/GSR), which help in the diagnosis of small children, giving them a ...

+Live is a tender and cheerful 4-year-old girl.
+She’s diagnosed with Rett syndrome, but has a more atypical disease course, which means she cannot sit, stand or walk.
 Live makes good eye contact and has learned to use her eyes and facial expressions to communicate.
-Live developed as expected until she was around 6 months, but Madeleine, Live’s mother, still felt that something was different. - I have experience from Live’s older sister, says Madeleine. ...
+Live developed as expected until she was around 6 months, but Madeleine, Live’s mother, still felt that something was ...

 Parkinson’s disease is a progressive neurodegenerative disease that is most commonly known for affecting movement.
 It primarily impacts dopaminergic, or dopamine-producing, neurons in a specific area of the brain known as the substantia nigra.
 Typically, symptoms develop slowly over years and continue to worsen as the disease progresses.
 While the manifestation of symptoms tends to vary ...